James Linder, MD, Chief Executive Officer

 Matt Pospisil, Vice President, Operations

 Matt Pospisil serves as the vice president of operations for Nebraska Medicine.
-In this role, he leads the perioperative and procedural services teams, including Cardiac Catheterization, Endoscopy and operating rooms.
+In this role, he leads the perioperative and procedural services teams, including Cardiac Catheterization, Endoscopy, Pathology, Radiology and operating rooms.
 Additionally, Pospisil supports physician leaders for the Heart and Vascular, Neurosciences, Orthopaedic and Transplant/Gastrointestinal clinical programs in developing strategies for growth, development and performance.

 Pospisil joined Nebraska Medicine in 1989, experiencing multiple operational roles throughout the health system.
 He obtained his undergraduate degree from University of Nebraska at Omaha; a Master of Science degree from Clarkson College in Omaha, Nebraska; and a Master of Business Administration degree from the University of Colorado in Denver, Colorado.

 Pospisil is a member of the American College of Healthcare Executives and a member of the board of directors for the Midlands Community Foundation.

 Scott Raymond, Vice President-Chief Information and Innovation Officer

 Scott Raymond serves as the vice president and chief information and innovation officer for Nebraska Medicine.
 In his dual role, he oversees information technology and innovation.

 With 27 years of health care experience ranging from hands-on critical care to strategic operations, Raymond possesses the ability to understand how health care impacts patient care and how culture enables greatness.